-SG&A expenses are comprised of both store-related expenses and corporate expenses.
+SG&A are comprised of both store-related expenses and corporate expenses.
 Our store-related expenses include commissions paid to IOs, occupancy and our portion of maintenance costs and the cost of opening new IO stores.
 Company-operated store-related expenses also include payroll, benefits, supplies and utilities.
 Corporate expenses include payroll and benefits for corporate and field support, marketing and advertising, insurance and professional services and operator recruiting and training costs.
+We continue to closely manage our expenses and monitor SG&A as a percentage of net sales.
 SG&A generally increases as we grow our store base and invest in our corporate infrastructure.
-SG&A expenses related to commissions paid to IOs are variable in nature and generally increase as gross profits rise and decrease as gross profits decline.
-We continue to closely manage our expenses and monitor SG&A as a percentage of net sales.
-The components of similar measures of our competitors and other retailers.
+SG&A related to commissions paid to IOs are variable in nature and generally increase as gross profits rise and decrease as gross profits decline.
 We expect that our SG&A will continue to increase in future periods as we continue to grow our net sales and gross profits.
+The components of our SG&A may not be comparable to the components of similar measures of our competitors and other retailers.